robertwoodland/y13project/README.md

-# Website Scaffold

-## **Remember to add firebase credentials to ./src/components/base.js and to enable login with Google and firestore in the firebase console, in addition to changing the project name in package.json and package-lock.json**

-## **also remember to `npm i` and `firebase init`**
+# y13 Project - Organiser

-### Made with create-react-app
+### Made in React, with Bootstrap for styling and a small amount of Tailwind

 ## Available Scripts

-In the project directory, you can run:
+To start the program, you can run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits, but sometimes needs to be refreshed to reinitialise states.\
-You will also see any lint errors in the console.

 ### `npm test`